koushik-aravalli/koushik-aravalli.github.io/_posts/2020-06-14-github-vscode-error.md

    - Select your profile and settings
     ![](/assets/github-settings.jpg)

-   - On the right bottopm look for Developer Settings
+   - On the right bottom look for Developer Settings
     ![](/assets/github-developer-settings.jpg)

    - Select and Open Personal Access tokens